 EveryPlate has quite a reputation with over 8,500 positive reviews on their Facebook page and with an average of 4.4-star rating out of 5.

 Purple Carrot is a plant-based meal kit service that is geared specifically toward the vegan community.
-They offer breakfast, lunch, and packaged snacks.
-You can mix and match your meals according to your preference and choose from Quick & Easy, High-Protein, Gluten-Fee, or Chef's Choice.
+They offer breakfast, lunch, dinner, and packaged snacks.

-Their meals on average, contain 500-800 calories per serving and include complex carbohydrates from vegetables, seeds, legumes, nuts, and fruits, and healthy fats and lean proteins.
-Other nutritional information for each meal is readily available on their menu page.
+Their meals on average, contain 500-800 calories per serving and include complex carbohydrates from vegetables, seeds, legumes, nuts, and fruits, and healthy fats and ingredients like tofu.
+Nutritional details for each meal is readily available on their menu page.

-Purple Carrot's 4-person serving plan cost $79.92 for 2 dinners per week (first week discounted price is $59.92) or $119.88 for 3 dinners per week (first week discounted price is $99.88).
-There is no membership fee and you're free to cancel any time.
-Upon completion of sighing up for a subscription, you'll receive automatic weekly Purple Carrot deliveries.
-You can skip any deliveries that you're not too keen on receiving, or add an Extra to your weekly order after checkout.
+There is no membership fee and you’re free to cancel any time.
+Upon completion of signing up for a subscription, you’ll receive automatic weekly Purple Carrot deliveries.
+You can skip any deliveries that you’re not too keen on receiving, or add an Extra to your weekly order after checkout.

-As to meal planning, if you're feeling adventurous or experimental just leave it to their culinary team.
-They will curate meal plans each week composing of new and flavorful dishes but then again, you can always choose your meals.
+As to meal planning, if you’re feeling adventurous or experimental just leave it to their culinary team.
+They will curate meal plans each week composed of new and flavorful dishes but then again, you can always choose your meals.
 Just make edits to an upcoming order before 11:59 PM EST Tuesdays, the week prior to your next shipment.
 You can choose recipes according to cuisine, ingredients, dietary needs, or dish type.
-Their weekly box will include labeled ingredients needed to prepare dinners, breakfasts, and lunches along with the weekly recipe booklet with 8 dinner, 2 breakfast, and 2 lunch recipes.

 Delivery from Purple Carrot is always free and most of their packaging is recyclable.
 They even provide information on how to recycle their packing materials.
-Meals are packed and protected in an insulated box equipped with non-toxic ice packs to ensure quality and fresh ingredients – they recommend though to cook the meals within 3-5 days upon receiving for optimal freshness.
+Meals are packed and protected in an insulated box equipped with non-toxic ice packs to ensure quality and fresh ingredients – they recommend cooking the meals within three to five days upon receipt for optimal freshness.

 Dinnerly ensures that more people who enjoy homemade cooking but still want to stick within a budget afford meal-kit services.
 It’s perfect for busy individuals or homemakers because they have simple, fast recipes with only a few ingredients per dish.
 They also have an app for both iOS and Android available through iOS App Store or Play Store.
 I actually did a review about this meal kit delivery service here.

-From $4.69 per adult-sized serving, Dinnerly meals is truly affordable.
-Their subscription is very flexible allowing your to skip any week or pause subscription if you wish to.
-Their Family Box with 4 servings and 3 meals a week costs $68.87 including a shipping fee of $8.99, there is also an option to make your box vegetarian.
-You can opt for the Family Box for up to 6 meals per week.
+From $4.99 per adult-sized serving, Dinnerly meals is truly affordable.
+Their subscription is very flexible allowing you to skip any week or pause subscription if you wish to.

 Dinnerly uses the same quality ingredients as the other meal kits but to make it more affordable for the average consumers, they take the simpler approach.
 They use simple packaging, digital recipe cards, and fewer ingredients per dish.
 They also opt-out on fancy marketing campaigns.
 They have an Ingredient Hub, where they list all the recipes and the ingredients with the allergens and specification as well as to what else do the facility it was made from has.